 Please complete this survey as thoroughly and honestly as possible.
 There are no right or wrong answers, and while some items may be more relevant to your case than others, we encourage you to answer all questions.
 Your responses will provide insight into how we’re doing and how we can better help you progress toward your goals.
 Your individual survey information will be shared with our care team only.

 By educating patients about outcomes tracking, you’re also opening the door for those patients to become more actively involved in their treatment—something that could, in turn, improve their outcomes.
-According to this Families USA publication, “patients who are more involved in their health care are happier with their health care decisions and are more likely to follow treatment plans, which can lead to better health outcomes.”

 If you have a history of patients stopping therapy before the end of treatment or consistently skipping home exercises, it might be time to review the expectations you are setting.
 It’s not enough to provide patients with information about treatment decisions at the beginning of care and then assume that they’ll stay committed to the plan.
 Therapists also must set the expectation that therapy works when and if the patient remains actively involved throughout the entire recovery process.
 Patients should not only understand their treatment options, but also know what they need to contribute to the process and what outcomes they should expect.
 That way, everyone understands the goal and how to reach it.